secberus/interview-homework/README.md

 Your community will be totally infected in 4 day(s)
 ```

-However, due to the above model, we can assume that with effective social
-distancing, we can wait for all of this "to blow over while we are at the winchester"
+However, due to the above model, we can assume that with effective distancing, we can wait for all of this "to blow over while we are at the winchester"
 ```
 // A case with effective social distancing